MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppxPackageAutoUpdateSettings.md

 # Get-AppxPackageAutoUpdateSettings

 ## SYNOPSIS
-Available in the Windows Insider Preview Builds of windows 10, is the `Get-AppxPackageAutoUpdateSettings` PowerShell cmdlet.
+Available in the Windows Insider Preview Builds of Windows 10, is the `Get-AppxPackageAutoUpdateSettings` PowerShell cmdlet.
 The `Get-AppxPackageAutoUpdateSettings` PowerShell cmdlet provides visibility to the settings configured on a Windows 10 client device for a particular Windows App.

 ## SYNTAX